Pharmaceutical & Biotechnology

 Our Pharmaceutical & Biotechnology Services

 At oloBion, we provide cutting-edge omics services designed to empower researchers in the Pharmaceutical & Biotechnology industry.
-With our state-of-the-art technology and the expertise of our team, we help you unlock the full potential of your analytes, driving discovery, innovation, and impactful solutions.
-Our portfolio includes both Untargeted and Targeted OMICS services, as well as ADME-DMPK assays, all tailored to meet the specific needs of your research.
+With our state-of-the-art technology and the expertise of our team, we help you unlock the full potential of your analytes (metabolites, lipids and proteins), driving discovery, innovation, and impactful solutions.
+Our portfolio includes both Untargeted and Targeted metabolomics, lipidomics and proteomics services, as well as ADME-DMPK assays, all tailored to meet the specific needs of your research.

 Lipidomics Compound Screening